apache/nuttx/configs/stm3210e-eval/README.txt

         Failure to do this could result in corruption of the SD card format.

+    1. Both configurations use the mconf-based configuration tool.
+To change these configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    The nsh2 contains support for some built-in applications that can be enabled by make some additional minor changes:
+    2. The nsh2 contains support for some built-in applications that can be enabled by make some additional minor changes:

-    (1) examples/can.
+       a. examples/can.
 The CAN test example can be enabled by changing the following settings in nsh2/defconfig:

           CONFIG_CAN=y             # Enable CAN "upper-half" driver support CONFIG_STM32_CAN1=y      # Enable STM32 CAN1 "lower-half" driver support

           The default CAN settings may need to change in your board board
           configuration:

           CONFIG_CAN_EXTID=y       # Support extended IDs
           CONFIG_CAN1_BAUD=250000  # Bit rate: 250 KHz
           CONFIG_CAN_TSEG1=12      # 80% sample point
           CONFIG_CAN_TSEG2=3
   nx:
   ---
     An example using the NuttX graphics system (NX).
 This example